kevinfAAA/kevs-portfolio-project-1-DRAFT/README.md

 [Go to the top](#table-of-contents)

-- Fix bugs
+- Fix outstanding bugs.
-- Improve the responsiveness of the website
+- Improve the responsiveness of the website by including more media screen sizes.

 <a name="contribution-links"></a>